rbcastillo/derivatives_pricing/docs/source/simulation.rst

-Analytical pricing
+Simulation pricing
 =====================

-This module contains pricing tools based on the applicable analytical formulae.
+This module contains pricing tools based on simulation techniques such as Monte Carlo.

 Currently, xxx functions are implemented: